dzoba/mattermark/README.md

 ## Getting Started

-First, you will need to get API access from [Mattermark.com](http://mattermark.com/api/) and obtain your API Key.
+First, you will need to get API access from [Mattermark.com](http://mattermark.com/api/) in the form of an API Key.

 ### Installation